-South Korea delegation to propose Pyongyang-Washington talks

-South Korean National Security Chief Chung Eui-yong, who is leading the group, said he intends to "have an in-depth discussion on measures to continue various talks between North Korea and the international community, including the United States."

-"Above all, I will communicate clearly the will and intention of the president, who wants the denuclearization of the Korean peninsula, and create a lasting peace by utilizing the flow of the inter-Korean dialogue, and improvement of the relationship that was built during the Pyeongchang Olympic Games," Chung said.
+North Korea's Kim Jong Un talks of rewriting history after dinner with South Koreans

+North Korea's state-run Korean Central News Agency (KCNA) described the encounter between the two sides as an "openhearted talk" over issues aimed at "improving the North-South relations and ensuring peace and stability on the Korean Peninsula."

+The delegation also delivered a personal letter from South Korean President Moon Jae-in to Kim, according to KCNA.

-Korea watchers believe South Korean President Moon Jae-in is trying to build on the diplomatic thaw brought about by North Korea's attendance at the Pyeongchang Winter Olympics last month.
-The two Koreas are now negotiating the details of North Korea's participation in the Paralympic Winter Games later this month.
+The South Koreans' trip north is part of President Moon's attempt to broker a diplomatic solution to North Korea's nuclear weapons program in the wake of the thaw brought about by North Korea's attendance at the Pyeongchang Winter Olympics last month.

+It's a dramatic departure from 2017, when a string of North Korean weapons tests and hostile rhetoric from US President Donald Trump and Kim heightened tensions on the Korean Peninsula.

+"Kim Jong Un as a leader has kept himself highly circumscribed.
+This is not someone who has met with many non-North Koreans in almost six years," said John Delury, a professor at Yonsei University's Graduate School of International Relations in Seoul.

 Momentum